How we approve education programmes

 We have a separate process for modifying an existing programme.

 We've put together a scenario on the process of gaining approval.

 Why we may withdraw our approval

 Programmes are approved indefinitely.
-However, if an AEI or practice placement partner does not, or will not, meet our standards, we may withdraw our approval.
+However, if an AEI or practice placement partner does not meet our standards, we may withdraw our approval.

 We’ll also look to withdraw approval if we receive a report that indicates significant risk or concerns.

 Find out more about how we monitor approved programmes for risks.

 From April 2019, we've started publishing programme approval visit reports for all the education institutions and programmes that we’ve approved.

 Answering your questions